 It is a rare church meeting where the Scripture is read, except for a few out-of-context verses.
 It is even rarer for the Scripture to be read to children.
 Many children will grow up in church having heard the same five verses over and over, but nothing more.
 God says in 1 Timothy 4:13, “Till I come, give attendance to reading . . .”
 Church is more a social event—a Christian country club—not a place to train disciples.
 Our letters from you reflect your desperation for your family.

 I have an idea that will enable you to be a constant teacher, even if you are the busiest person alive.
-On Amazon, for only $13.99, you can order an MP3 of the entire Bible read by Alexander Scourby.
+On Amazon, you can order an MP3 of the entire Bible read by Alexander Scourby.
 He did the recording many years ago, but it is still the very best reading of God’s Word you will ever hear.
 I love listening to it.
 His voice is so clear, and he reads the Word with such beauty, reverence, and authority.
 The stories in God’s Word come alive, captivating my mind so completely that I don’t want to stop listening.
 It is better than any message by any preacher that I have ever heard, and children seem to love it as much as I do.
 Every evening you could continue the MP3 right where you turned it off the night before and let your little ones listen to God’s Word being read as they drift off to sleep.
 From infants to young adults, it will do an eternal work in their hearts.
 If you make this a nighttime habit, your children will listen to the Bible read all the way through many times.
 All that God chose to teach man could be filed away in your young child’s mind.
 “And that from a child thou hast known the holy scriptures, which are able to make thee wise unto salvation through faith which is in Christ Jesus” (2 Timothy 3:15).

 God’s Word is living.
 It is effectual, able to do exceedingly more than you could ever do teaching principles, concepts, telling sweet stories, or doing workbooks.
 And all it would take to fill your child’s mind and soul with this glorious Word straight from God is available at the click of a button.
 Night after night you will be presenting God’s “facebook” to your children.
 Fill their souls with what God wants them to know.
 You are making disciples.